sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

 In this lab, you learned how to work with Azure Artifacts by using the following steps:

-- Created and connect to a feed.
+- Created and connected to a feed.
-- Created and publish a NuGet package.
+- Created and published a NuGet package.
 - Imported a NuGet package.
 - Updated a NuGet package.